Martins I. Imudia

 Martins I. Imudia was born in rural Oza-Nogogo in Delta State, Nigeria.
 He was the first college graduate in his family, thanks in large part to the emphasis his late father placed on the importance of education for personal and social success.
 As an immigrant himself, he is passionate about defending the rights of immigrants, whether they relocate for asylum, family, investment, employment, or other reasons.

-Martins has been married for over 20 years to Dr. Anthonia N. Imudia, an assistant professor at Nova Southeastern University.
+Martins has been married for over 20 years to Dr. Anthonia N. Imudia, a former assistant professor at Nova Southeastern University.
+She is currently an attorney with CFUIS and the managing partner of Imudia Law – a litigation law firm.
 Together they have a daughter and a son.
 In their free time, they enjoy traveling and learning about new cultures.

 Martins holds an LLM degree from Tulane University Law School, a doctorate in business administration from Walden University, and a JD equivalent degree from Abo Akademi University in Abo, Finland.